 Severance.
-Each of our named executive officers is entitled to receive severance payments under certain circumstances in the event that their employment is terminated.
+Each of our NEOs is entitled to receive severance payments under certain circumstances in the event that their employment is terminated.
 These circumstances and payments are described below under "Potential Payments Upon Termination or Change of Control."
-Our Compensation Committee believes that the negotiation of these severance payments was an important factor in attracting the named executive officers to join us in 2007.
-The employment agreements with our named executive officers do not provide for tax "gross ups" in the event such payments are made.
+Our Compensation Committee believes that the negotiation of these severance payments was an important factor in attracting the NEOs to join us.
+The agreements with our NEOs do not provide for tax "gross ups" in the event such payments are made.

 Benefits.
-The named executive officers participate in the health and welfare benefit programs, including medical, dental and vision care coverage, disability, long-term care and life insurance, and our 401(k) plan that are generally available to the rest of our employees.
-We do not have any special benefits or retirement plans for our named executive officers other than an annual physical for our Chief Executive Officer.
+The NEOs participate in the health and welfare benefit programs, including medical, dental and vision care coverage, disability, long-term care and life insurance, and our 401(k) plan that are generally available to the rest of our employees.
+We do not have any special benefits or retirement plans for our NEOs other than an annual physical for our Chief Executive Officer.

-Elements of 2011 Executive Compensation
+Elements of 2012 Executive Compensation

-The following is a discussion of the base salary, short-term cash incentive compensation and long-term equity compensation that we paid to the named executive officers for 2011.
+The following is a discussion of the base salary, short-term cash incentive compensation and long-term equity compensation that we paid to the NEOs for 2012.

 Base Salary.
 Our Compensation Committee believes that payment of a competitive base salary is a necessary element of any compensation program that is designed to attract and retain talented and qualified executives.
 The goal of our base salary program is to provide salaries at a level that allows us to attract and retain qualified executives while preserving significant flexibility to recognize and reward individual performance with other elements of the overall compensation program.
-Base salary levels also affect the short-term cash incentive compensation because each named executive officer's target opportunity is expressed as a percentage of base salary.
+Base salary levels also affect the short-term cash incentive compensation because each NEO's target opportunity is expressed as a percentage of base salary.
 The following items are generally considered by the Compensation Committee when determining base salary annual increases, however no particular weight is assigned to an individual item:

-- market data provided by the compensation consultant; - comparability to compensation practices of other office REITs of similar size; - our financial resources; - the executive officer's experience, scope of responsibilities, performance and prospects; - internal equity in relation to other executive officers with similar levels of experience, scope of responsibilities, performance, and prospects;

-• individual performance of each named executive officer during the preceding calendar year.
+- market data provided by the compensation consultant; - comparability to compensation practices of other office REITs of similar size; - our financial resources; - the executive officer's experience, scope of responsibilities, performance and prospects; - internal equity in relation to other executive officers with similar levels of experience, scope of responsibilities, performance, and prospects; and - individual performance of each NEO during the preceding calendar year.

-For 2011, our Compensation Committee determined to increase our Chief Executive Officer's base salary by \$50,000 primarily based on performance factors.
+For 2012, our Compensation Committee determined our Chief Executive Officer's base salary would remain the same as the competitive analysis indicated his current salary was competitive.
 Our Chief Executive Officer recommended, and the Compensation Committee approved, increases for Mssrs.
-Owens and Reddic and Ms. Moon in the 1.3% to 3.5% range (commensurate with annual base salary increases awarded to our employees for 2011) based on considerations of individual performance and comparative market data for each named executive officer.
-No adjustment was made to Mr. Bowers' salary as the competitive analysis indicated his current salary was competitive.
+Bowers, Owens and Reddic in the 1.8% to 3.7% range (commensurate with annual base salary increases awarded to our employees for 2012) based on considerations of individual performance and comparative market data for each NEO.
+The base salary for Mr. Wiberg was set in his offer letter.

 Short-Term Cash Incentive Compensation Plan.
-The employment agreements described above provide for target cash incentive payments for each of the named executive officers as a percentage of base salary.
+The employment agreements described above provide for target cash incentive payments for each of the NEOs as a percentage of base salary.
 Under our Short-Term Incentive Compensation Plan (the "STIC Plan"), the actual amounts earned under these employment agreements may be greater or less than target based on performance against the objectives set by the Compensation Committee at the beginning of each year.